-Building translators community#
+Building a translators community#

 Following these recommendations supports the creation of a full, multilingual post-editing tool.
 Good translations are defined through the systemic-functional model of House which aims at a contextual correct translation.
 Write your own post-editing guide and alter these recommendations to fit your own definitions.
-In most cases the browser-plugin of languageTool is useful as the proof-reading tool.
+In most cases the browser-plugin of languageTool is useful as a proof-reading tool.

 Liste de contrôle de la localisation de la communauté#